Cuber01/TrashTypeRecognition/README.md

 pip install -r requirements.txt
 ```

-Then the setup depends on IDE.
+Then running the script depends on IDE.
 If you want to run it in terminal you can use:
 ```bash
 pip install nbconvert
 jupyter nbconvert --to notebook --execute Main.ipynb --output Main_Run.ipynb